dataluscorp/browser/toolkit/components/normandy/docs/index.rst

 ====================

-Normandy (aka the Shield Recipe Client) is a targeted change control system, allowing small changes to be made within a release of Firefox, such as studies.
+Normandy (aka the Shield Recipe Client) is a targeted change control system, allowing small changes to be made within a release of Datalus, such as studies.

 It downloads recipes and actions from :ref:`Remote Settings <services/remotesettings>`